Barbara P

 Example: In "To Kill a Mockingbird," pivotal plot details include the trial of Tom Robinson and the revelation of Boo Radley's true nature.

-In the final section of the book report outline,you bring everything together.
-This is where you provide a succinct summary of the entire book and present distinctive critique.
+In the final section of the book report outline, you bring everything together.
+This is where you provide a summary of the entire book, present a distinctive critique, and restate your thesis.

 Lastly, provide a brief personal perspective on the book and your recommendation for potential readers.